lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 if you want to use the `git` CLI, you'll need a terminal.
 You've got a couple options here:

 - on Linux or Mac, you should have one built in!
-This is the easy path, congrats :) Even better, `git` generally ships with these systems, so there's no installation required
+This is the easy path, congrats :) Even better, `git` generally ships with these systems, so there's no installation required.
+Search for an application called 'Terminal' or similar
     - note that I don't have a Mac and have never used one.
 I can't guarantee that everything operates the same over there - there may be discrepancies I don't know about
 - on Windows, there's two options
 	- [`git` for Windows](https://gitforwindows.org/){:target="_blank"} packages a Linux-like terminal with a `git` GUI.
 This may be slightly friendlier for people who aren't at all familiar with Linux.
 If choosing `git` for Windows, [see my installation instructions below](#git-for-windows)